vectara/vectara-docs/www/docs/learn/grounded-generation/summarizers.md

   ]
 }
 ```
 ## Default maxSummarizedResults Limit

-The default limit of `maxSummarizedResults` is `10` search results for Growth
-plans and this limit can be extended for Scale plan users.
-Setting the values
-closer to the limit generates a more comprehensive summary, but using a lower
-value can balance the results with quality and response time.
+The default limit of maxSummarizedResults is 10 search results for Growth plans and this limit can be extended for Scale plan users.
+Setting the values closer to the limit generates a more comprehensive summary, but using a lower value can balance the results with quality and response time.

-## maxSummarizedResults Example
+maxSummarizedResults Example

-This summarizer example attempts to balance creating a good quality summary with a
+This summarizer example attempts to balance creating a good quality summary with a a reasonably fast response by setting maxSummarizedResults to 5.
+To use vectara-summary-ext-v1.2.0, send it as the summarizerPromptName as follows:

+This summarizer attempts to balance creating a good quality summary with a
-a reasonably fast response by setting `maxSummarizedResults` to `5`.
-To use `vectara-summary-ext-v1.2.0`, send
+a reasonably fast response.
+To use `vectara-summary-ext-v1.2.0`, send it as
-it as the `summarizerPromptName` as follows:
+the `summarizerPromptName` as follows:

 ```json showLineNumbers title="https://api.vectara.io/v1/query"
 {